11 Capturing Ways To Engage Customers Through Your 404 Error Pages

-Showcasing your best selling products on the dead-end street of a 404 page can unlock newer avenues.
+Showcasing your best-selling products on the dead-end street of a 404 page can unlock newer avenues.
 Nike utilizes this idea by showcasing its best shoes on its 404 error page along with the prices linking users to the product page.
-And, they are back to the business!
+And, they are back to business!

 Another example comes from eBay 404 error page.
 It says “We looked everywhere” instead of plain “Page not found”.
-This projects that the company took some effort to find what the user was looking for.
+In this project the company took some effort to find what the user was looking for.
 It goes on to display its top trending deals to engage and retain its customers.

 3. Appeal with Enticing UI/UX Design